2019 Maine Black Bears football team

 The 2019 Maine Black Bears football team represented the University of Maine in the 2019 NCAA Division I FCS football season.
 They played their home games at Alfond Stadium.
 They were a member of the Colonial Athletic Association.
 They were led by first-year head coach Nick Charlton.
 They finished the season 6–6, 4–4 in CAA play to finish in a four-way tie for fifth place.

-Previous season

-The Black Bears finished the 2018 season 10–4, 7–1 in CAA play to be crowned CAA champions.
-They received the CAA's automatic bid to the FCS Playoffs where, after a first round bye, they defeated Jacksonville State in the second round, and Weber State in the quarterfinals before losing in the semifinals to Eastern Washington.

 Preseason

 CAA poll

 In the CAA preseason poll released on July 23, 2019, the Black Bears were predicted to finish in third place.

 Preseason All–CAA team

 The Black Bears had six different players selected to the preseason all-CAA team.